* Bitcoin Profit Calculator *

 SHA-256 is a cryptographic hash function that is the foundation of Bitcoin mining.
 It requires specialized ASIC hardware for competitive mining and offers high security through computational complexity.

-Mining Profitability Insights
+Bitcoin Mining Profitability Insights

 Key factors affecting your mining returns and optimization strategies